HaroldMitts/wininstall/README.md

 4. Copy a Windows 10 image to the Images folder, for example to the E:\Images\x64 folder

-> Note: wininstall.cmd is coded to look for files named pro.wim and home.wim.
+> ***Note***: wininstall.cmd is coded to look for files named pro.wim and home.wim.
 If you wish to name them something else, you will need to modify wininstall.cmd appropriately.

 ## Next Steps - Perform an Installation of Windows 10
 1. Boot a Reference PC (or virtual PC) to the WinPE created in the steps above